-- 82-89.
-At least two (2three (3) months prior to the commencement of construction authorised by these consents, the consent holder must submit a Construction and Environmental Management Plan (CEMP) to the Council for certification.
-The objectives of the CEMP are: - (a) to detail the environmental monitoring and management procedures to be implemented during the Expansion Project's construction phase to ensure that appropriate environmental management practices are followed and adverse construction effects are minimised to the extent practicable; and - (b) to ensure construction effects of the Expansion Project are in accordance with the assessments accompanying the resource consent applications. - 83.90.
-The CEMP must include the following sections: - (a) Construction phase roles and responsibilities protocols; - (b) Environmental Risk Assessment; - (c) Dust; - (d) Hazardous Substances; - (e) Erosion and Sediment Control; - (f) Marine Works; - (g) Wildlife, including: - (i) Avifauna; - (ii) Lizards; and - (iii) Marine Mammals; - (h) Archaeology; - (i) Construction Noise; and - (j) Complaints Procedures and incident reporting. - 84-91.
-The CEMP must be prepared by a Suitably Qualified and Experienced person, with advice from relevant technical experts, and be in general accordance with the draft CEMP provided as part of the resource consent application (Enviser, Draft Construction and Environmental Management Plan, October 2022). - 85-92.
-The CEMP must be certified in writing by the Council's Compliance Manager prior to construction works authorised by these consents first commencing, and the consent holder must undertake all activities authorised by these consents in accordance with the certified CEMP (including any certified variation). - 86-93.
+- 90.94.
+At least three (3) months prior to the commencement of construction authorised by these consents, the consent holder must submit a Construction and Environmental Management Plan (CEMP) to the Council for certification.
+The objectives of the CEMP are: - (a) to detail the environmental monitoring and management procedures to be implemented during the Expansion Project's construction phase to ensure that appropriate environmental management practices are followed and adverse construction effects are minimised to the extent practicable; and - (b) to ensure construction effects of the Expansion Project are in accordance with the assessments accompanying the resource consent applications.

+91.95.
+The CEMP must include the following sections:

+- (a) Construction phase roles and responsibilities protocols;

+- (b) Environmental Risk Assessment;

+- (c) Dust;

+- (d) Hazardous Substances;

+- (e) Erosion and Sediment Control;

+- (f) Marine Works;

+- (g) Wildlife, including:

+- (i) Avifauna;

+- (ii) Lizards; and

+- (iii) Marine Mammals;

+- (h) Archaeology;

+- (i) Construction Noise; and

+- (j) Complaints Procedures and incident reporting.

+- 92.96.
+The CEMP must be prepared by a Suitably Qualified and Experienced person, with advice from relevant technical experts who must also be Suitably Qualified and Experienced persons in the fields that are providing input, and be in general accordance with the draft CEMP provided as part of the resource consent application (Enviser, Draft Construction and Environmental Management Plan, October 2022).

+- 93.97.
+The CEMP must be certified in writing by the Council's Compliance Manager prior to construction works authorised by these consents first commencing, and the consent holder must undertake all activities authorised by these consents in accordance with the certified CEMP (including any certified variation).

+- 94.98.
 The CEMP may be submitted in stages to reflect the design and construction programme.
-If staging is proposed and any of the matters in condition 8390 are not relevant, a statement shall be provided of why management of these effects are not relevant to the particular stage of works. - 87-94.
-Any variation to the CEMP must be subject to certification by Council's Compliance Managerthe Council. - 88-95.
+If staging is proposed and any of the matters in condition 959491 are not relevant, a statement shall be provided of why management of these effects are not relevant to the particular stage of works.

+95.99.
+Any variation to the CEMP must be subject to certification by the Council.

+96.100.
 Specific requirements for certain sections of the CEMP are set out in the conditions below.